Rodolfo-Cabrera/DSS-Tracker/README.md

 Download the folder "Download" and generate a command file to open with Python version 3.12.2.

+Install the dependencies in the version mentioned in the 'requirements.txt'

 An example script on Windows would look like the following:
 ```
 call activate env